 Volunteer stream monitors are an important part of Minnesota’s watershed approach to protection and restoration.
 Changes over time in transparency, appearance and recreational suitability help measure improvements or declines in water quality.

-The next Whitewater JPB meeting is scheduled Thursday, August 15, 2024; 8:30 AM at Whitewater State Park (19041 Highway 74, Altura, MN)
+The next Whitewater JPB meeting is scheduled Friday, December 20, 2024; 2:00 PM at Whitewater State Park (19041 Highway 74, Altura, MN).

 Do you want to learn more about your woodlands?